SainaFirooz/SainaFirooz/README.md

 I've been coding for the past 2 years and currently studying at Nackademin to become a fullstack developer

 * 🌍  I'm based in Stockholm
-* 🧠  I'm currently learning Node and Express.
+* 🧠  I'm currently learning storyblok and NextJS.

 ### Skills